Key Takeaways

 Quarterly due dates:

-You can file Nil CMP-08 through SMS if there were no outward supplies, no inward supplies attracting reverse charge, and no tax liability during the quarter.
+You can file a Nil CMP-08 through SMS if there were no outward supplies, no reverse-charge inward supplies, and no tax liability during the quarter.

 2. GSTR-4: Annual Return